glucksfall/atlas/PTools-Docker/README.md

 3. **Run the docker**: In a terminal, execute `docker run --detach --network host --rm --volume /opt:/opt ptools-v24` (employ the tag and change the volume path accordingly to match the base installation directory)

-Explanation:

-                  |
+Argument          | Explanation:
 ------------------|--------------------------------------------------------
---detach          | Run container in background and print container ID<br/>
---rm              | Automatically remove the container when it exits<br/>
---network network | Connect a container to a network<br/>
---volume list     | Bind mount a volume<br/>
+--detach          | Run container in background and print container ID --rm              | Automatically remove the container when it exits --network network | Connect a container to a network --volume list     | Bind mount a volume